Johnnie Jackson: Charlton Athletic

 Shortly after having his contract triggered for another 12 months at the end of the 2016–17 season, local newspaper Kent Live reported that Jackson was appointed as new first-team coach.
 Jackson became part of Robinson's backroom staff, alongside Lee Bowyer and Steve Gallen.

 After Robinson's departure as manager on 22 March 2018, it was announced that Jackson would assist Bowyer as caretaker manager despite initial reports that Jackson was expected to be appointed as caretaker manager instead.
 On 15 March 2021, Bowyer resigned as Charlton Athletic manager and Jackson was put in caretaker charge of the club.

 Jackson was named caretaker manager of Charlton Athletic for a second time on 21 October 2021 following the departure of former manager Nigel Adkins.
 After achieving nine wins in 13 matches during his caretaker spell, Jackson was named permanent manager on 17 December 2021.
 Despite this, on 3 May 2022, it was announced that Jackson had been dismissed as manager following the conclusion of the 2021–22 season.

 AFC Wimbledon

 On 16 May 2022, Jackson was appointed as manager of League Two club AFC Wimbledon on a two-year deal, replacing the club's short term interim-manager Mark Bowen following their relegation from League One.
-Following a mixed start to the season, Jackson was awarded the EFL League Two Manager of the Month award for November 2022 having earned seven points from three matches, all of which against fellow promotion hopefuls.
+Following a mixed start to the season, Jackson was awarded the EFL League Two Manager of the Month award for November 2022 having earned seven points from three matches, all against fellow promotion hopefuls.

+On 8 February 2024, Jackson and assistant manager Terry Skiverton committed their long-term futures to the Dons, extending their contracts to 2026.